Professor Craig Storey

 Associate Head (Research)

 I specialise in isotopic and geochemical methods applied to metamorphic, igneous and hydrothermal systems.
-In particular, I develop novel Laser Ablation ICP-MS techniques for the in-situ study of accessory minerals.
+I am particularly focussed on the novel use of accessory minerals, such as zircon, titanite, rutile and apatite, to investigate large-scale problems in Earth Science.
+I manage the Crustal Evolution Research Group at Portsmouth, one of the largest dedicated groups of its kind in Europe.
+We are equipped with an array of state-of-the-art electron microscopes, x-ray equipment, plasma mass spectrometers, lasers and sample preparation facilities, all supported by dedicated professional technical staff.
 My current research focus is on the secular evolution of the continental crust and complementary depleted mantle from the beginnings of the Earth through to the present day.
 I am also investigating the onset of “modern” plate tectonics and how to use accessory minerals to provenance ice coverage on Greenland.
-In addition, I have projects investigating the primary composition of kimberlitic magma as a probe of the lithospheric mantle, the evolution of the Sudbury impact melt sheet and the formation of Fe-oxide, copper and gold mineralization in Arctic Sweden.
-My ongoing interest is the tectonic evolution of the northwest Highlands of Scotland.

 - 2009-now: Senior Lecturer, Principal Research Fellow, Reader now Professor, University of Portsmouth